ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/saving-changes.java.markdown

 # Session: Saving changes

-Pending session operations e.g. `store`, `delete` and many others will not be send to server till `saveChanges` is called.
+Pending session operations e.g. `store`, `delete` and many others will not be send to the server until `saveChanges` is called.

+{INFO: }

+Whenever you execute `saveChanges()` to send a batch of operations like put, update, or delete in a request,
+the server will wrap these operations in a [transaction](../../client-api/faq/transaction-support) upon execution in the database.

+Either all operations will be saved as a single, atomic transaction or none of them will be.
+Once `saveChanges()` returns successfully, it is guaranteed that all changes are persisted in the database.

+{INFO/}

 ##Syntax